 Today computer work is not limited to a single machine any more.
 People have the urgent need to share their data over various computers, ie. desktop computers, laptops and such.
 For that a so called cloud-solution is very helpful.

-Many people use tools or sites like Dropbox, Ubuntu One, Facebook, twitter etcetera.
+Many people use tools or sites like Dropbox, OneDrive, Google Drive, Facebook, twitter etcetera.
 These solutions however are not good for your privacy and you lose control over your own data.

 openSUSE believes it is important to protect your privacy and security and the solution for that is Free software.
 Something which protects both your content and is trust-worthy (source is available and can be modified).

 ownCloud is a slim yet powerful private cloud software.
 It runs on your computer, in your home network or on your web space with minimal requirements.
 First and foremost it allows you to store files on it and access it from everywhere you have access to the web.
 It is compatible with most platforms (Win/Mac/Linux/most mobile phones) without requiring you to install anything.

 But there are more features: ownCloud provides you with a media player, calendaring and contact management and with a desktop client you can automate your file backups.

 If you want to test ownCloud, you can check the demo instance at ownCloud Demo Page